DKISTDC/dkist/docs/topic_guides/products_and_datasets.rst

 ==============

 The status of a Dataset indicates if it's the latest calibration for that Product (``ACTIVE``), if it's an older calibration but still available (``DEPRECATED``) or no longer available (``REMOVED``).
-It's possible to query a specific dataset ID irrespective of it's current status using the `~dkist.net.attrs.Status` attr:
+It's possible to query a specific dataset ID irrespective of its current status using the `~dkist.net.attrs.Status` attr:

 .. code-block:: python